Zeyu-Li/Unreal-Tutorial/README.md

 ## 9. Particles

-Particles add that extra layer of emersion and can change a boring static scene into a dynamic, alive scene.
+Particles add that extra layer of immersion and can change a boring static scene into a dynamic, alive scene.
 There are many different particles that come packaged with Unreal and this section will explore some of them.
 I will also go into other FX or VFX in this section like fog and bloom

 <a name="fog"></a>